bmino/binance-triangle-arbitrage/src/resources/docs/bases.md

 # Investment Bases

-Each trade must begin and end with the same asset.
-This asset is referred to as the base asset in relation to the trade.
 Every trade has one base asset and is commonly referred to as the `A` in the `A-B-C` simplification.
 You must specify at least one base to start the application, and must hold a balance of all base assets.

 ### Configuring Base Assets